 Osorio Hanzman has been in the United States for almost 30 years, and has had Temporary Protected Status (TPS) for almost 20 years.
 She has U.S. citizen children with her U.S. citizen husband.
 None of this changes the fact that when U.S. Homeland Security Secretary Kirstjen Nielsen announces the end of TPS for Honduras today, as she is expected to, Osorio Hanzman will soon become deportable, which will subject her children to harm.

 Nielsen over the past two weeks has announced the termination of TPS for Nepal and will reportedly soon end TPS for Honduras, despite urging from lawmakers to “take the extraordinary crisis in Honduras into account and renew its TPS designation for the maximum 18 months,” according to a letter to Nielsen signed by 17 members of Congress.

 Get the facts, direct to your inbox.

-In the past eight months, TPS designations have been terminated for Haiti, El Salvador, Sudan, Liberia, Nicaragua, Nepal and now Honduras.
+In the past twelve months, TPS designations have been terminated for Haiti, El Salvador, Sudan, Liberia, Nicaragua, Nepal and now Honduras.
 In March, Liberia was stripped of the little known designation Deferred Enforced Departure (DED), an administrative stay of removal that can only be authorized by the president.
 These terminations have lead to around 322,000 people losing lawful status in the United States.

 “My country is a very dangerous place, especially for my 14-year-old son.
 There are a lot of gangs there and he’s at the age where the gangs begin to recruit them and if they say no, they beat them or kill them.
 I will not leave the United States.
 I am staying here with my family,” Osorio Hanzman said.